-Jennifer Lopez Remembers Selena Quintanilla On Instagram Almost 25 Years After Her Death
+Jennifer Lopez Remembers Selena Quintanilla-Perez On Instagram Almost 25 Years After Her Death

 Jennifer Lopez recently took a moment to remember singer Selena Quintanilla-Perez on social media.

+The clip opens with Jennifer as Selena, as she walked out of the Houston Astrodome in Houston, Texas.
+The video also shows scenes from various concerts Selena performed before her untimely death in 1995.

 Lopez captioned the video on her Instagram page.
-She shared how much of an impact portraying Quintanilla had on her life.
-She also wrote how she continues to be inspired by Quintanilla 23 years after playing her.
+She shared how much of an impact portraying Quintanilla-Perez had on her life.
+She also wrote how she continues to be inspired by the late singer 23 years after playing her.

 “I can’t believe it’s been 23 years since this incredible movie came out and 25 years since her passing.
 Selena was such an inspiration to me and I was so lucky to be chosen to play her,” Lopez wrote.
 “As an artist, this movie truly was an experience I’m going to remember for the rest of my life.”